songyichao/resowolf/wp-content/plugins/add-to-any/README.txt

 = How can I remove the button(s) from category pages, or tag/author/date/search pages? =

-Go to `Settings` > `AddToAny` > uncheck `Display at the top or bottom of posts on archive pages`.
+Go to Settings > AddToAny > uncheck "Display at the top or bottom of posts on archive pages".
 Archive pages include Category, Tag, Author, Date, and also Search pages.

 = How can I programmatically remove the button(s)? =

-In your theme's `functions.php`, you can add a filter to disable AddToAny sharing.
+You can disable AddToAny sharing using [filter](https://developer.wordpress.org/plugins/hooks/filters/) (PHP code) that you can add to a "functionality" plugin such as the [Code Snippets](https://wordpress.org/plugins/code-snippets/) plugin.

 Disable AddToAny sharing in specific categories, for example: